vagnerclementino/api-holiday/README.md

    ```
    This will:
    - Start MongoDB 8 container
-   - Build the Spring Boot application
+   - Build the Spring Boot application with Java 24
    - Start the REST API server
    - Display the API URL